Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity: Mapping between scattering angle and potential coefficients

-In the following, we list the relations containing spin terms relevant to this paper: linear and quadratic-in-spin relations up to 3PM and up to quartic-in-spin at 1PM and 2PM.
+In the following, we list the relations containing spin terms relevant to this paper: linear relations up to 4PM, quadratic-in-spin up to 3PM, cubic and quartic-in-spin at 1PM and 2PM.
 At linear order in spins we get

 while the quadratic-in-spin terms read

 The cubic-in-spin and quadratic-in-spin contributions at 1PM order are simply

 while the 2PM coefficients can be obtained by